Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-mongoDB-to-multi-replica-mongoDB-migration.md

 ---
-title: "Single Replica MongoDB to Multi Replica MongoDB Migration Guide"
+title: "MongoDB: Single to Multi Replica  "
 slug: "single-replica-mongoDB-to-multi-replica-mongoDB-migration"
 hidden: false
 ignore_macros: true
 ---

-# Single Replica MongoDB to Multi Replica MongoDB Migration Guide
+# MongoDB: Single to Multi Replica

 The migration process from a single replica to a multi-replica setup with MongoDB Helm Chart involves several steps.
 These steps are described in the following section.
-In this guide, we assume that the "old" MongoDB installation is deployed in the `default` namespace, and we will install the "new" MongoDB ReplicaSet into the `mongodb` namespace.
+In this guide, we assume that the old MongoDB installation is deployed in the `default` namespace, and we will install the new MongoDB ReplicaSet into the `mongodb` namespace.
 We strongly recommend performing migration inside the existing cluster as it simplifies data migration process.

 ## Setting up Multi-Replica MongoDB Helm Chart